ScheduleOpt/benchmarks/instances/manufacturing/jobshop-and-variants/README.md

 The publications that reported a best known bound are cited.
 We always consider that a bound of same value found by a reference engine (CPO, OptalCP, CP-SAT) is superior to the one reported in a publication, as it is easier to reproduce by just running the corresponding engine.

-## Best known results on the JSPLib
+## Best known solutions on the JSPLib

 Find here the best reported results on the JSPlib instances.
 For the same result, we always prioritize results reported by engines than published documents (because of reproducibility of the results).